Mozilla-Campus-Club-Cummins/ASME-Website/README.md

 ##  About This Repository
-This repository was created specifically to **support open-source participation among college students**.
+This repository was created specifically to **support open-source participation among all**.
 The issues listed here will range in difficulty — from **beginner-friendly** to **advanced-level** — ensuring everyone has a fair opportunity to contribute.